-Mystus tengara commonly populate in both flowing and stagnant fresh waters, distributed throughout the India, Nepal, Bangladesh, and Pakistan (Talwar and Jhingran, 1991).
+Mystus tengara commonly find in both flowing and stagnant fresh waters, distributed throughout the India, Nepal, Bangladesh, and Pakistan (Talwar and Jhingran, 1991; Nair et al. 2022).
 It is a preferred food fish species in indigenous folks, because of taste.
 Nowadays it is highly valued species in ornamental fish trading industries and also reports proved its high exportations from India (Gupta and Banerjee, 2014).
 Sustainable planning and management implementations required to create awareness in indigenous people groups, for its ornamental value for livelihood through exportation.
-Present study focused on food and feeding habits of fish have manifold importance in fishery biology and fisheries management in interior people livelihood and food secuerity.
+Present study focused on food and feeding habits of fish have manifold importance in fishery biology and fisheries management in interior people livelihood and food security.